jamesawhiteiii/cidse-ubuntu/README.md

 support.
 The USB or ISO will only be able to perform EFI installations.

-Copy the fse.seed, fse-nvme.seed, .firstboot.sh, and install directory to */USBorISO/preseed/*
+Copy the /preseed directory to */USBorISO/preseed/* (contains fse-sata.seed, fse-nvme.seed, fse-satanoencrypt.seed, fse-nvmenoencrypt .firstboot.sh, and install directory to */USBorISO/preseed/*

 Copy the grub.cfg to */USBorISO/boot/grub/* (you may want to backup the current copy)